battlesnake/kaiu/promise.md

    (albeit a different instance).
 The promise returned by `next` will have its result (resolution/rejection) forwarded to the promise returned by `then`.

- * Void: Ends promise cain.
+ * Void: Ends promise chain.

  * Throw: Promise returned by `then` is rejected.